Priorities For Building A Better System

 “Active” bass traps do exist, but they are also very expensive and you still need multiple units to really manage the low end, at that point you’re likely spending enough money to buy a whole other system.

-Diffusion is nice, but…: Beyond absorbing the primary reflections and corners with bass traps, diffusion serves to break up the reflections of flat walls by scattering the soundwaves, but to truly be effective you need to be several feet away from the them, so they often work best on the front and/or back walls, as well as the side walls just beyond your absorption panels on the side walls.
+Diffusion is nice, but…: Beyond absorbing the primary reflections and corners with bass traps, diffusion serves to break up the reflections of flat walls by scattering/scrambling the soundwaves, but to truly be effective you need to be several feet away from the them, so they often work best on the front and/or back walls, as well as the side walls just beyond your absorption panels on the side walls.
 In smaller rooms they are much less effective as they need space for the waves to scatter, you will also need a LOT of them to really be effective, especially in larger rooms.
-Things like furniture, bookshelves can also act as forms of absorption and diffusion, but are far less effective than dedicated treatment.
-In smaller rooms, hybrid panels that use absorption with a diffusion panel on top can help to strike a balance where diffusion alone doesn’t work nearly as well, and absorption alone may be too much.
+Things like furniture, bookshelves can also act as forms of absorption and/or diffusion, but are far less effective than dedicated treatment.
+For smaller rooms, hybrid panels that use absorption with a diffusion panel on top can help to strike a balance where diffusion alone doesn’t work nearly as well, and absorption alone may be too much.

-To further illustrate the importance of “the room” and room treatment and setup we’ve added several videos down below from a few great channels:
+To further illustrate the importance of “the room” and room treatment and setup, we’ve added several videos down below from a few great channels:

 New Record Day and Present Day Production and Acoustics Insider